Xu Si: 2018/2019 season

 Xu's second season saw a loss of form.
 He won only 6 matches and failed to win back-to-back matches in any tournament.
 His best win was a highly emotional match against Martin Gould in the China Championship qualifying round, which he won 5–4 on the final black.
 This result allowed him to play in the main event in Guangzhou, close to his hometown of Jieyang, allowing his relatives to see him play professional snooker for the first time.
 However, he lost to Noppon Saengkham.

 In the World Championship Xu produced a magnificent display of scoring to beat Sean O'Sullivan, scoring ten 50+ breaks in successive frames to win the match 10–2.
 However, he could not repeat this form against Graeme Dott, losing 10–4.
 His ranking of 77 meant that he was relegated from the tour.

-In May 2019, Xu Si came through Q-School - Event 1 by winning five matches to earn a two-year card on the World Snooker Tour for the 2019–20 and 2020–21 seasons.
+Xu Si came through the first event of the 2019 Q School by winning five matches to earn a two-year card on the World Snooker Tour for the 2019–20 and 2020–21 seasons.